 - 11 language files included

-10 Free WordPress Membership Plugins for Download in 2020
+10 Best Free Membership Plugins for WordPress to Download in 2021

 Maybe you only require access to a limited feature set, or you simply want to experiment with membership functionality before deciding whether this is the right direction for your website.

-If you’re not ready to invest in a premium WordPress membership plugin just yet, then there are plenty of free plugins available.
+If you’re not ready to invest in a premium WordPress membership plugin just yet, then there are plenty of WordPress membership plugins free to download.

-Here, we’ve collected ten of our favourite free plugins from across the web:
+Here, we’ve collected ten of our favourite WordPress membership plugins free from across the web:

-This lightweight plugin lets you quickly and easily build registration and login forms using drag and drop.
+This lightweight WordPress free trial plugin lets you quickly and easily build registration and login forms using drag and drop.

 If you need additional functionality, then there are several premium addons available, including add-ons that enable social login, so users can register and log in to your website with their existing Facebook, Twitter, or LinkedIn credentials.
 You can also purchase add-ons that integrate the User Registration plugin with popular services such as WooCommerce, PayPal, and Mailchimp.